devlive-community/devlive-community-docs/Apache Iceberg/en/1.5.2/4 Spark/6 Structured Streaming.md

     .load("database.table_name")
 ```

-!!! warning
-Iceberg only supports reading data from append snapshots.
+> Iceberg only supports reading data from append snapshots.
 Overwrite snapshots cannot be processed and will cause an exception by default.
 Overwrites may be ignored by setting `streaming-skip-overwrite-snapshots=true`.
 Similarly, delete snapshots will cause an exception by default, and deletes may be ignored by setting `streaming-skip-delete-snapshots=true`.

 ## Streaming Writes